robbert-harms/MOT/docs/install.rst

 Please download and install the Python3.x 64 bit distribution, version 4.2 or higher which includes PyQt5, from `Anaconda <https://www.continuum.io/downloads>`_ and install it with the default settings.
 If you are following this guide with the intention of installing `MDT <https://maastrichtdiffusiontoolbox.readthedocs.io/en/latest/index.html>`_ afterwards, please note that Anaconda versions prior to 4.2 have the (deprecated) PyQt4 as its Qt library.
 This is not a problem for MOT per se.
-However if you want to go and install MDT and use its Qt5 GUI, or more generally want to use Qt5 and packages that depend on Qt5, you will find benefit from installing Anaconda > 4.2 with PyQt5.
+However if you want install MDT and use its Qt5 GUI, or more generally want to use Qt5 and packages that depend on Qt5, you will find benefit from installing Anaconda > 4.2 with PyQt5.
-If you insist on using an older Anaconda install or environment, note that this is possible, but you will have to install a PyQt5 package yourself, such as the m-labs PyQt5 Anaconda package and deal with its version conflicts, e.g. python version <= 3.4.
+If you insist on using an older Anaconda install or PyQt4 `environment <https://conda.io/docs/using/envs.html>`_ (also consider creating a new PyQt5 compatible env), note that this is possible, but you will have to install a PyQt5 package yourself, such as the m-labs PyQt5 Anaconda package and deal with its version conflicts, e.g. python version <= 3.4.

 After installation type ``Anaconda Prompt`` in the Windows start bar and start the Anaconda Prompt command line interface.